jupyterhub/systemdspawner/README.md

 do not help, since unrestricted access to `systemd-run` is equivalent to root.
 We will explore hardening approaches soon.

+### Local Users ###

+Each user's server is spawned to run as a local unix user account.
+Hence this spawner requires that all users who authenticate have a local account already present on the machine.

 ## Installation ##

 There is no package on PyPI yet, so you have to install directly from git.